 Long story short, it will give you a list of highly relevant keywords that you can use to:

-- Optimize your existing content to give it better chances of ranking highly
+- Optimize your existing content to give it a better chance of ranking highly

 - Plan on subsequent content